High School History

 In World History I, homeschool students delve into the fascinating topic of world history from Prehistory to the Middle Ages.
 Rather than focus on dates and facts, this engaging course presents profiles of international historical figures as well as essential places and events that shaped the world.
 Students connect with lessons in history through critical thinking activities that have them analyzing significant people and events and applying lessons to present day issues and events.

 World History II

-This second year world history course provides a comprehensive overview of world history, from Renaissance to the 1800s, presents engaging profiles of international historical figures, focuses on essential people, places and events that shaped the world, and includes a concise time line of critical world events.
-Home school students will compare civilizations, research projects on the Internet and complete written analyses of various topics studied.
+This second year world history course provides a comprehensive overview of world history, from Renaissance through the 1800s, presents engaging profiles of international historical figures, focuses on essential people, places and events that shaped the world, and includes a concise time line of critical world events.
+Homeschool students will compare civilizations, research projects on the Internet and complete written analyses of various topics studied.

 World History III

-World History III provides a comprehensive overview of world history, from 1900 to present civilizations to the middle ages; presents engaging profiles of international historical figures; focuses on essential people, places and events that shaped the world; and includes a concise time line of critical world events.
+World History III provides a comprehensive overview of world history, from 1900 to present civilization; presents engaging profiles of international historical figures; focuses on essential people, places and events that shaped the world; and includes a concise time line of critical world events.